 Attorneys' fees: In some cases, you may also be entitled to include attorneys' fees.
 In most wrongful termination cases, your attorney will take the case on a contingency fee basis, which means your lawyer will be paid a percentage of your wrongful termination settlement.

 In addition to the money that you win as part of the wrongful termination settlement, you may also be able to get some sense of justice and vindication.
 Workers who have been fired due to harassment, discrimination or retaliation may see a successful settlement as providing validation and closure.
 As part of the settlement, some plaintiffs may also pursue changes in company policy so similar wrongs are prevented in the future.

 Under California law, wrongful termination claims are subject to a two-year statute of limitations.
 This clock begins to tick at the time of the actual termination, not the time that employee gets notice of the termination.
 If you believe that you have a valid wrongful termination lawsuit, it would be in your best interest to pursue information right away and contact an experienced lawyer.

-If you believe that you have been wrongfully terminated, it is important that you reach out to an experienced Orange County employment lawyer who has successfully handled wrongful termination cases in the past.
+If you believe that you have been wrongfully terminated, it is important that you reach out to an experienced wrongful termination lawyer near you who has successfully handled wrongful termination cases in the past.
 Valuable advice from an experienced employment lawyer can help you avoid costly mistakes and guide you through what can be a complex process.
 Call our law offices for a free consultation and comprehensive case evaluation.